nikozdev/SnakEats/docs/readme.md

-# SnakIter
+# SnakEats
-- Snake-Eater - the game of snake
+- Snake Eats - the game of snake